ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/store-the-tea-rating.md

 **Note:** depending on how you set up your initial test data, you may need to update the values used above.
 Basically, the test should set the rating to something else.

-And then `TeaDetailsPage.vue` code changes that make this happen:
+Finally, modify `TeaDetailsPage.vue` to make this happen:

 - Write function called `ratingClicked` that will handle saving the rating when the tea is clicked.
 - Bind `ratingClicked` to the `click` event on the `app-rating` element.